slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"No grand idea was ever born in a conference, but a lot of foolish ideas have died there."
 -- F. Scott Fitzgerald*

+> *"If at first, the idea is not absurd, then there is no hope for it."
+-- Albert Einstein*

+> *"An idea that is not dangerous is unworthy of being called an idea at all."
+-- Oscar Wilde*

 > *"We often refuse to accept an idea merely because the tone of voice in which it has been expressed is unsympathetic to us."
 -- Friedrich Nietzche*

 > *"Almost all really new ideas have a certain aspect of foolishness when they are just produced."
 -- Alfred North Whitehead*

+> *"A new idea is delicate.
+It can be killed by a sneer or a yawn; it can be stabbed to death by a quip and worried to death by a frown on the right man’s brow."
+-- Ovid*

+> *"There is one thing stronger than all the armies in the world, and that is an idea whose time has come."
+-- Victor Hugo*

+> *"Nothing is more dangerous than an idea when it is the only one you have."
+-- Emile Chartier*